cldf-datasets/liljegrenhindukush/raw/LX03b-NumeralComposition20+n.md

 underlying syntactic or morphological structure in which the form of the corresponding lower numeral *n*, and its relative sequential order as preposed or postposed in the complex expression, has been taken as diagnostic.
-Iranian Shughni exemplifies the order 20+n in the formation of the numerals 21-29, as can be seen in ‎(1), displaying the numerals 1-30.
+Shughni exemplifies the order 20+n in the formation of the numerals 21-29, as can be seen in ‎(1), displaying the numerals 1-30.
 As can be seen, the numerals 11-19 follow the same order, which however is not necessarily the case in all of the sample languages with a 20+n order.

 (1) <span id="_Ref55292607" class="anchor"></span>Shughni
     \[sgh(a)\] (Iranian)